SonarHEXAGON/ProjectileCore/README.md

 });
 ```

 `Angles` is an orientation offset applied to the projectile facing direction, including homing visuals.
-Use it when a mesh's local forward axis is annoying, which is somehow every mesh when the deadline is close.
+Use it when a mesh's local forward axis is annoying or wrong.

 ## Physical Projectiles